ARTICLE CATEGORIES

 Why LifeBoost Coffee?

-Thankfully, we’ve found a fantastic coffee that’s grown, washed, dried, and roasted in a way that gives you all the best health benefits.
-We’ve even set up a private website so you can learn more about this coffee and start experiencing its many benefits!
+Thankfully, we've found a fantastic coffee that's grown, washed, dried, roasted, and tested in a way we appreciate.
+We've even set up a private website so you can learn more about this coffee and start experiencing its many benefits.

 Organic Coffee Latte Recipe & Variations

 This warm latte is great to share with friends as it serves four people.
 Thanks to essential oils, it has a unique flavor.
-Need to strengthen your body against “bugs”?
-Try our Immune-Boosting variation!
+Need to strengthen your body against seasonal “bugs”?
+Try our Immune-Boosting variation.

 Quick answer: To make a healthy organic coffee latte, blend organic coffee with dairy-free milk, stevia, and your flavor boosters until frothy.
-For essential oil variations, use only culinary-quality oils, disperse them in the recipe, and never ingest essential oils neat.
+For essential oil variations, follow the recipe quantity for the entire batch.
+Do not casually increase the oil because you prefer a stronger flavor.

 Organic Coffee Latte (Vegan)